DIRACGrid/diracx/docs/dev/explanations/testing.md

 For the integration tests, we always use the [services|tasks|client] dev image and do a pip install directly with `--no-deps`.

 Same for unit tests (router tests use `services:dev`, etc)

+Possibly: reference of all the fixtures we have